-Data can be written to either the control register or calibration registers.
-In either case, the write operation is not affected by the $\overline{\text{DRDY}}$ line and does not have any effect on the status of $\overline{\text{DRDY}}$.
-A write operation to the control registers or calibration register must always write 24 bits.
+Data can be written to either the control register or the calibration registers.
+In either case, the write operation is not affected by the \overline{DRDY} line and does not have any effect on the status of \overline{DRDY} .
+A write operation to the control register or the calibration register must always write 24 bits.

-Figure 11 shows a write operation to the AD7710.
+Figure 11 shows a write operation to the AD7711.
 A0 determines whether a write operation transfers data to the control register or to the calibration registers.
 This A0 signal must remain valid for the duration of the serial write operation.
-The falling edge of $\overline{\text{TFS}}$ enables the internally generated SCLK output.
-The serial data to be loaded to the AD7710 must be valid on the rising edge of this SCLK signal.
-Data is clocked into the AD7710 on the rising edge of the SCLK signal with the MSB transferred first.
-On the last active high time of SCLK, the LSB is loaded to the AD7710.
+The falling edge of TFS enables the internally generated SCLK output.
+The serial data to be loaded to the AD7711 must be valid on the rising edge of this SCLK signal.
+Data is clocked into the AD7711 on the rising edge of the SCLK signal with the MSB transferred first.
+On the last active high time of SCLK, the LSB is loaded to the AD7711.
 Subsequent to the next falling edge of SCLK, the SCLK output is turned off.
 (The timing diagram in Figure 11 assumes a pull-up resistor on the SCLK line.)